processing/p5.js-compatibility/README.md

 }
 ```

-Using p5.js 2.0, and it will result in the red background being shown before the image loads, so people viewing your sketch don’t have to look at a blank screen:
+Using p5.js 2.0 -  this will result in the red background being shown before the image loads, so people viewing your sketch don’t have to look at a blank screen, but you're still guaranteed that the asset is loaded in the rest of the sketch:

 ```js
 let img;